turingschool/career-development-curriculum-site/module_two/Mod 1_week2.md

 ---

 ## Overview
 The Kickoff to Mod 2 provides the overview of what you'll work on this module.
-The session takes place live on Zoom, followed by a video workshop and action items .
-Provide context for the focus of the week and lesson
+The session takes place live on Zoom, followed by a video workshop and action items to assist you in creating a technically focused ATS Friendly resume.

 ### Learning Goals
 This session will cover: